Zebra at the Louisville Zoo

 • They have high, narrow hooves for sure footing in rocky terrain.

-• Their heart weighs three times that of a Plains zebra to accommodate the increased number of oxygen-carrying red blood cells needed in a high altitude environment.
+• Their heart weighs three times that of a plains zebra to accommodate the increased number of oxygen-carrying red blood cells needed in a high altitude environment.

 • They can go four days without water.